U.S. Army Special Forces Sergeant Christopher Love ‘Accidentally’ Kills V.I. Daily News Photographer In Freak Road Accident

 The police log, examined directly by the Virgin Islands Free Press, indicates that Love was not only charged with DUI, but also with “negligent driving.”

-Typically, a person who causes another person’s death due to the negligence of drinking while driving, would be considered for a charge of “vehicular homicide” when the passenger dies.
+Typically, a person who causes another person’s death due to the negligence of drinking while driving and having drank before getting in the car would be considered for a charge of “vehicular homicide” when the passenger dies.

 However, the VIPD would not say whether that charge obtains in this case.

 In today’s paper, late to the news because the Virgin Islands Daily News does not publish on Sundays, the newspaper heaped praise on its “stringer”/freelance photographer Jones who would not have been paid basic human benefits such as health and dental insurance, but only paid money on a per photograph basis due to company policy.